-Lawyers are seen as a target for money laundering.
+Lawyers are seen as an easy target for money laundering.
 That’s because we transfer properties for you and handle large amounts of your funds.
 A criminal could, say, try and put some dirty money into our trust account to buy a house, then a year later sell it, collecting the cash, which would then be cleaned or laundered and so not linked back to their original illegal activity.

 So, what does it all mean for me?

 The law says that we have to know all of our clients.
 That’s easy, you say.
 You’ve been with us for a while – of course we know you!
 Not so.
 In many ways yes, but AML tells us that we must now have proof of your identity, such as copies of your ID and documents verifying your address.
 If you have a company or trust, we will need more information still.
 If you’ve had to open a bank account in the past few years, you’ll know what it’s like having to provide documentation.
 The same rules apply to us.

 So, the next time you come in to see us, or contact us to act for you, our lawyers will need to sight your ID and proof of address.
 It’s called CDD – Customer Due Diligence, so if we tell you that we need to conduct CDD, or AML, that’s what we’re talking about.
 We may do this in person or we may be able to do this electronically.

 We’ll likely ask for that required information the next time we see you, even if we might already hold some of it.
 If you have difficulty producing some of what we ask for, please talk to us.
 If, for example, you don’t have a passport or photo ID driver’s licence, there may be other ways we can meet our AML obligations.